anilpai/audatar/README.md

 </div>

-# ae-audatar
+# audatar

 Project Audatar - a data validation framework for creating and running data validation checks to ensure data accuracy and completeness across multiple data sources.
+This project was built to check data quality issues after migration from on-premise to cloud.

 ### Screenshots